scireum/s3ninja/README.md

 ## Contributions

 Contributions as issues or pull requests are always welcome.
-Please [sign-off](https://developercertificate.org) all your commits by adding a line like "Signed-off-by: Name <email>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source
+Please [sign off](https://developercertificate.org) all your commits by adding a line like "Signed-off-by: Name <email>" at the end of each commit, indicating that you wrote the code and have the right to pass it on as an open source